Services

 Cam’s current research focus is on how students can be made active in the feedback process and how teachers can best use formative assessment to map the next steps for student improvement.

-Workshop one (12.02.2021) begins by shifting thinking about feedback from a teacher directed to a student-centred model of learning.
+Workshop one (12.02.2021) begins by shifting thinking about feedback from a teacher-directed model to a student-centred model of learning.

 Workshop two (12.03.2021) introduces a feedback cycle with the aim of fostering student self-regulation.